tripitakit/sam_parser/README.md

 # SAM Parser

-A robust Elixir library for parsing and manipulating SAM (Sequence Alignment/Map) and BAM (Binary Alignment/Map) format files according to the SAM format specification v1.6.
+An Elixir library for parsing and manipulating SAM (Sequence Alignment/Map) and BAM (Binary Alignment/Map) format files according to the SAM format specification v1.6.

 ## Overview